anderkve/FYS3150/book/parallelization/using_openmp.md

 Note:
 - It's important that the brackets {} are placed *below* the compiler directive and not directly after.
 Otherwise a compiler error will occur.
 - Any variable declared inside a parallel region is automatically **private**.
 Each thread can thus use this variable regardless of what the other threads do with it.
+- Once you create a parallel region, your computer will **fork** or **spawn** a set of threads.
+These can now perform computations in parallel.
+- Once the region ends, it will **merge** the threads, leaving you with a single thread again.

 ## Parallelizing a for-loop.